Judi M. gaiashkibos: Career

-In the early 1990s when her marriage broke down, Morgan returned to school to complete a bachelor's degree in human relations at Doan College.
+In the early 1990s, when her marriage broke down, Morgan returned to school to complete a bachelor's degree in human relations at Doane College.
 She worked during the day at the Ponca Tribal Headquarters in Lincoln and attended school at night.
 Her work in the tribal office was focused on locating and repatriating remains of Ponca ancestors.
 In 1995, she was selected to replace Steven Provost, who had resigned from the position of executive director of the Nebraska Commission on Indian Affairs.
 Her appointment made her the first Ponca tribal member to hold the position.
 When she took over the post in October, the Omaha and Winnebago tribes were involved in a dispute over the location of a new Indian Health Service hospital.
 The Santee Sioux were intent upon opening a casino over the objections of the state, and the Winnebago tribe had threatened to boycott the Nebraska Indian Community College system.
 She was able to intercede with the Nebraska Legislature on the grounds of Santee tribal sovereignty and worked to successfully reconcile the Omaha and Winnebago leadership.
 She worked with the governor to establish better understanding of tribal perspectives on issues and with the legislature to improve their understanding of tribal laws.

 In 1997, Morgan was honored at the YWCA Tribute to Women for her creation of a workshop to develop leadership among young Native women and her work to protect educational programs about Native culture and rights.
 She and her husband divorced in 1998.
 She graduated with a bachelor of arts degree in 2000, and went on to earn a master's degree in management from Doane College.
 Around the time of her graduation, Morgan married gaiashkibos, former president of the National Congress of American Indians and chair of the Lac Courte Oreilles Band of Lake Superior Chippewa Indians, who was at the time the director of the Indian Law Resource Center.
 In 2001, the couple participated in the United Nations World Conference against Racism in Durban, South Africa, arguing for discriminatory policies to be barred from legal codes and standing in favor of Indigenous rights and self-determination.